-Central prepares women and men for seeking God, shaping church and serving humanity.
+Central prepares leaders for seeking God, shaping church and serving humanity and all creation.

 Since 1901, Central has educated persons from diverse backgrounds in preparation for a wide variety of ministry and service contexts.
 Convinced that all persons should have opportunity to pursue service for God and humanity as God’s Spirit might guide them, inclusivity has been a valued quality of this school throughout its history.
 This value still motivates us to expand our understanding of inclusivity as socially engaged persons.
 It helps us open our eyes to still others who are excluded, marginalized and in need.